How to Start a Chimney Cleaning Business in 8 Steps

 - Build a professional website where potential clients can learn more about you and book services online

-- Join local Facebook groups where your potential clients spend time
+- Create a Facebook business page and join local Facebook groups where your potential clients spend time

-- Use Google LSA, Thumbtack, or similar lead generation websites that are popular in your region
+- Pay for leads with Taskrabbit, Thumbtack, or similar lead generation websites that are popular in your region

 - Go door-to-door, handing out flyers, door hangers, and postcards

 Here are some examples of chimney cleaning door hangers and referral cards: